ytang913/PGC-Agency-Finder/README.md

 # Result when clicking "Get All Offices" button

-# Result when they enter a valid agency in the search bar and click on "List" button
+# Result when a valid agency is entered in the search bar and click on "List" button

-# Result when they enter a invalid agency in the search bar and click on "List" button
+# Result when an invalid agency is entered in the search bar and click on "List" button

-# Result when they click on the About Navigation button
+# Result when About Navigation button is clicked